 For more ways to live like a local pick up a copy of the March issue of Country & Town House or check out our round-up of eco-friendly resorts below.

 Tourism for Good

 More and more tour operators are promising to ‘give back’ to offset the damaging effects of tourism.
 Look for those going above and beyond carbon offsetting (surely there’s a limit to how many trees can be planted to negate our travel habits?) and seek those making a true, measurable impact on the communities and environments they are a part of.
-Red Savannah has launched Green Savannah to hammer home its eco initiatives, which include sponsorship of the Rainforest Trust UK, while Natural World Safaris launches Expeditions for Change, a new series of philanthropic safaris for 2020.
+Red Savannah has launched Green Savannah to hammer home its eco initiatives, which include sponsorship of the Rainforest Trust UK, while Natural World Safaris launches Expeditions for Change, a new series of philanthropic safaris.

 For the ultimate in feel-good travel, seek the places making a real impact on how we use and produce energy.
 Svart in Norway’s Arctic Circle is set to open in 2022 as the world’s first energy-positive hotel, consuming 85% less energy than a traditional hotel and positioned within a circular design to exploit the sun’s energy no matter the time of day or season, with Norwegian solar panels cladding the roof, produced using clean, hydro-energy.
 Now to find a carbon-positive way of getting ourselves there in time for the opening…